Sistrurus tergeminus edwardsii

-Sistrurus catenatus edwardsii is a subspecies of venomous pit viper in the family Viperidae.
+Sistrurus tergeminus edwardsii, also known as the desert massasauga, is a subspecies of venomous pit viper in the family Viperidae.
 The subspecies is endemic to the Southwestern United States and northern Mexico.
-In places, its range overlaps that of S. c. tergeminus, and intergrading of the two subspecies is known.
+In places, its range overlaps that of S. t. tergeminus, and intergrading of the two subspecies is known.

 Etymology

 The subspecific name, edwardsii, is in honor of Colonel Dr. Lewis A. Edwards (1824–1877), a U.S. Army surgeon, who collected the type specimen.